Premature ejaculation is a common type of male sexual dysfunction.

 To do this, you or your partner will squeeze the head of your penis where the glans meet the shaft for several seconds before you're about to ejaculate.
 When done correctly, you should experience a rapid drop in sexual arousal.

-ALSO READ: How to Edge: A Technique for Lasting Longer & Improving Premature Ejaculation
+ALSO READ: How to Edge: A Technique for Lasting Longer & Improving Premature Ejaculation5.
+Diet and Supplements

 Diet and supplements are excellent forms of sexual medicine to treat and prevent premature ejaculation.

-Here are some of the top foods to help you treat premature ejaculation naturally:
+Here are some of the top foods to help you treat premature ejaculation naturally:- Asparagus

 Depending on your current diet, you may not get enough nutritional value from your daily food.
 Fortunately, supplementing the following vitamins and micronutrients can help!